Estimated reading time: 3 minutes

 Turning the Water Back On

-With all the valves and drains closed, you can now turn on the main irrigation supply line.
+You can now turn on the main irrigation supply line with all the valves and drains closed with all the valves and drains closed.
 You will want to slowly turn it on while listening to see if the sound of water running stops within a few seconds.
 If it continues to run, you probably missed closing one of the valves.
 Turn off the water supply and go look outside for signs of water spraying.
 Once you locate the valve, close it and then proceed to turn the water back on.

 Starting Up the System